 The tour shot straight up the normally car-packed Sixth Avenue and through Central Park.
 It was amazing to coast through Soho, Greenwich Village and especially midtown (usually the cycling section of my nightmares) without giving a single thought to cars or traffic lights.
 Groups of friends wore cutesy, odd helmet attachments, like orange antennas and small doughnut pillows, to easily find each other in the crowd.

 After cycling through Harlem, we did a quick, short loop through the Bronx before heading back to Manhattan and hitting FDR, the first stretch of serious highway we got to ride on without cars.
 As bikers passed under the FDR Drive Tunnel, everyone cheered and whooped to fill the air with echoes.
 Throughout the whole tour, Bike New York strategically placed local music bands to serenade us as we passed.

 Most of the tour’s miles are accounted for in Queens and Brooklyn.
 From the Queensboro Bridge, we looped up to Astoria Park, down through Greenpoint and Williamsburg to Brooklyn Navy Yard and then to Brooklyn Bridge Park, where we boarded the BQE to the Verrazano Bridge.

-After that, a coast down the bridge brought me and my fellow bikers to the party at Staten Island’s Fort Wadsworth, where I collected my medal and gobbled down a cheeseburger and fries before riding the final four miles to the Staten Island Ferry, which transported us all back to Manhattan.
+After that, a coast down the bridge brought my fellow bikers and me to the party at Staten Island’s Fort Wadsworth.
+I collected my medal and gobbled down a cheeseburger and fries before riding the final four miles to the Staten Island Ferry, which transported us all back to Manhattan.
 All in a Sunday’s work.